 For several years, no one was charged with the crime.
 In August of 1990, after a reward was posted for information leading to an arrest, a woman named Lovely Lorden began meeting with investigators at the Duplin County Sheriff’s Department.
 Lorden claimed that Grady had been murdered by her ex-boyfriend, Levon Jones.
 She had turned Jones in for an assault the year before, and he was serving time for that charge.
-According to Lorden, in the early hours of February 28, 1987, she rode with Jones and two other men to Grady’s house, where they intended to rob him.
-Lorden stayed in the car while the three men went inside; Jones was carrying a pistol.
-Lorden heard two gun shots, then the men returned to the car and they drove away.
-Jones was charged with first-degree murder on August 14, 1992.
+Lorden gave five different statements with conflicting details, but ultimately would testify that in the early hours of February 28, 1987, she rode with Jones and two other men—Larry Lamb

+Jones went on trial in November 1993 and the state sought the death penalty.
+Once again Lorden was the crux of the prosecution’s case.
 Jones’s defense attorneys – one of whom was related to the victim—did almost nothing to prepare for his trial.
 No witnesses were interviewed and no motions were filed.
 The jury found Jones guilty and sentenced him to death on November 8, 1993, and the conviction was upheld by the North Carolina Supreme Court in 1996.

-Then, in December 2007, Lovely Lorden recanted her 1983 testimony.
+Then, in December 2007, Lovely Lorden recanted her 1993 trial testimony.
 In an affidavit prepared by Jones’s attorneys, Lorden said that much of her testimony was “simply not true.”
 She said law officers coached her on what to say and threatened her with prosecution if she did not cooperate.
 She had collected a $4,000 reward from the governor’s office for providing clues that led to Jones’s arrest.

 In light of this new evidence, the district attorney dropped all charges against Jones on May 2, 2008, and he was released from prison the same day.